 - 4 thick slices bacon cut into 1 inch pieces

 - 1 ¾ cups red wine

 - fresh parsley

-1. Pat chicken dry and season with salt and pepper.
-In a 12 inch skillet, heat oil over medium-high heat and add chicken, skin side down.
+- Pat chicken dry and season with salt and pepper.
+In a large skillet, heat oil over medium-high heat and add chicken, skin side down.
 Cook until well browned, 7-10 minutes and transfer skin side up to the slow cooker.
 Add onions to the slow cooker.

-2. Pour the juices from the pan into a large measuring cup and set aside.
-Add bacon to the skillet and cook until crispy.
+- Add bacon to the skillet and cook until crispy.
 Using a slotted spoon remove to a paper towel lined plate.
-Pour bacon fat into the measuring cup with the juices from the chicken.
-Add 1/4 cup of the mixture to the empty skillet and add mushrooms.
+Pour out all but ¼ cup of the bacon and chicken fat and add mushrooms to the skillet.
 Cook until browned about 5-7 minutes.

-3. Stir in flour, tomato paste, garlic and thyme and cook for about a minute.
+- Stir in flour, tomato paste, garlic and thyme and cook for about a minute.
 Add wine and bring to a simmer.
 Pour sauce over chicken in slow cooker.
 Cover and cook until chicken is tender, 4-6 hours on high or 6-8 hours on low.
-When ready to serve, remove chicken to a serving plate and season sauce with salt and pepper, spoon over chicken and top with bacon and parsley.
+When ready to serve, remove chicken to a serving plate and spoon over sauce.
+Top with bacon and parsley.

 - Use a red wine that you enjoy drinking.

 - You can use pancetta instead of bacon.

 - Substitute ½ teaspoon dried thyme for fresh.